• Skip to primary navigation

 The fun thing about popsicles is that they're so adaptable, and that you can get creative with the shapes, colors and ingredients.
 Finding a cute mold makes a popsicle every fun.
 I typically use our stainless steel popsicle molds.
 I love that I can pop them in the dishwasher when we're done, and that they'll last us a lifetime.
 But linking some cute ones below!

-Can frozen fruit be used for popsicles?
+Can frozen peaches be used for popsicles?

 Frozen peaches are perfectly fine to be used in this recipe!
 They will thaw as they are melted, so you may end up with an extra popsicle or two due to the extra liquid.